Clan MacDougall: Origins

 The Clan MacDougall takes its name from Dubgall (Dougall), the son of Somerled.
 After Somerled's death at the Battle of Renfrew in 1164, Dougall held most of Argyll as well as the islands of Mull, Lismore, Jura, Tiree, Coll and others.

 The Celtic first name Dougall, or Dugald is derived from the Gaelic dubh-gall, which means dark foreigner.
 Dougall's royal descent was acknowledged by the king of Norway and Dougall himself was styled as 'King of the South Isles and Lord of Lorne'.
 One of Dougall's sons seems to have been Óspakr-Hákon, a man installed as King of the Isles by Hákon Hákonarson, King of Norway in 1230.
 A certain son of Dougall was Duncan, who was in turn the father of Ewan.
 Duncan and Ewan built many castles to defend their territory.
 These included Dunstaffnage Castle, Dunollie Castle and Duntrune Castle on the main land.
 Whilst on the islands they built Aros Castle, Cairnburgh Castle, Dunchonnel Castle and Coeffin Castle.
 Dunollie Castle is believed to have been fortified since the 6th century and became the seat of the chief of Clan MacDougall.
 Duncan also built Ardchattan Priory and it was here that the MacDougall chiefs were buried until 1737.

 Scottish-Norwegian War

 Ewan's possessions on the islands were held from the king of Norway, whilst his possessions on the mainland were held from the king of Scotland.
 This made it hard for him to remain loyal to both.
-In 1263 Haakon IV of Norway arrived with a huge fleet off the coast of Oban for an invasion of the west coast of Scotland.
-However, Ewan decided not to join the invasion and thanks to old blood ties Haakon left him in peace.
+In 1263 King Haakon IV of Norway arrived with a huge fleet off the coast of Oban for an invasion of the west coast of Scotland.
+However, Ewan decided not to join the invasion, and thanks to old blood ties Haakon left him in peace.
 The Battle of Largs then took place and Ewan joined the side of Scots and attacked part of the Norse fleet.
-The Vikings were utterly defeated and three years later Norway ceded all of the Hebrides to Scotland.
+Following the Norwegian defeat at Largs and the subsequent death of king Haakon IV later the same year, the Norwegian policy of power projection and keeping control of the islands changed.
+With the treaty of Perth three years later, Norway ceded all of the Hebrides to Scotland, with Scotland recognising Norwegian sovereignty over Shetland and the Orkney islands in return.